-This Management Discussion and Analysis ("MD&A") of Cypress Development Corp. and its subsidiaries (the "Company" or "Cypress") has been prepared by management as of May 2, 2022.
-Information herein is provided as of April 29, 2022, unless otherwise noted.
-The following discussion of performance, financial condition and outlook should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2021 and 2020 ("Financial Statements") and the notes thereto, prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
+This Management Discussion and Analysis ("MD&A") of Century Lithium Corp. (formerly Cypress Development Corp.) and its subsidiaries (the "Company" or "Century") has been prepared by management as of March 30, 2023.
+Information herein is provided as of March 30, 2023, unless otherwise noted.
+The following discussion of performance, financial condition and outlook should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2022 and 2021 ("Financial Statements") and the notes thereto, prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
 These statements are filed with the relevant regulatory authorities in Canada.
 All amounts herein are expressed in Canadian dollars, unless otherwise indicated.

-Additional information relevant to the Company's activities, including the Company's Annual Information Form dated March 15, 2021 (the "Annual Information Form"), can be found on SEDAR at www.sedar.com.
+Additional information relevant to the Company's activities, including the Company's Annual Information Form dated August 5, 2022 (the "Annual Information Form"), can be found on SEDAR at www.sedar.com.